Did you know that Romans 12:2 is regularly one of the most shared Bible verses across the entire internet?

 God gives us the revelation of sacred Scripture in order for us to have our minds changed so we begin to think like Jesus.
-Sanctification and spiritual growth is all about this.
+Sanctification and spiritual growth [are] all about this.
 If you just have it in your mind and you don’t have it in your heart, you don’t have it.
 But you can’t have it in your heart without first having it in your mind.
 We want to have a mind informed by the Word of God.

 The key method Paul underscores as the means to the transformed life is by the “renewal of the mind.”
 This means nothing more and nothing less than education.
 Serious education.
 In-depth education.
-Discipline deducation in the things of God.
+Disciplined education in the things of God.
 It calls for a mastery of the Word of God.
 We need to be people whose lives have changed because our minds have changed.

-There can be a temptation for some Christians to take a verse like Romans 12:2 and turn it into a “just do it” Nike-style battle cry of transformational sanctification divorced from the previous eleven chapters penned by the Apostle Paul.
+There can be a temptation for some Christians to take a verse like Romans 12:2 and turn it into a “Just Do It” Nike-style battle cry of transformational sanctification divorced from the previous eleven chapters penned by the Apostle Paul.
 Yet the imperative of Romans 12:2 flows from the “mercies of God” outlined in Romans 3:21–12:1.
 This undeserved favor for redeemed sinners, given through the grace of God in Christ, provokes an outpouring of gratitude and a life of joyful duty.

 Romans 12:2 is a vital hinge on the door of biblical truth.
 On one side, we have the breathtaking vista of doxology found in Romans 11:36: “For from him and through him and to him are all things.
 To him be glory forever.
 Amen.”
 On the other side of the door, in Romans 12:3–21, we have flesh-and-blood illustrations of godliness.
 The character of the Christian is marked by kingdom-minded, humble service.
-The triumphant indicative of the gospel leads to new life marked by a new pursuit for the mind of Christ.
+The triumphant indicative of the gospel leads to new life marked by a new pursuit for the mind of Christ (2 Cor.
+4:4; Col. 1:15).
 Merely imparting information to a human mind is insufficient.
-From interactions with the most learned scholars of his day in Israel and Greece—and even from reflecting on his own life before conversion—Paul knew that knowledge puffs up.
+From interactions with the most learned scholars of his day in Israel and Greece—and even from reflecting on his own life before conversion—Paul knew that knowledge divorced from love puffs up.
 To be sure, the gospel is good news about Jesus.
 But God’s Word also explains how the sovereign power of the Holy Spirit makes that news effectual in our lives as we repent of sin and believe the truth as it is found in Jesus.